gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 is a hard word to hear, even harder when someone says it to you as if you need reminding.

-But his aunt relented a little and gave him---us---one more year of freedom.
+But his aunt relented a little and gave him—us—one more year of freedom.
 We did so much in that year that I began to wonder if he was trying to get killed just to spite her.
-We hunted statues in Praczedt, drank moonlight on Year-Again Eve in the royal palace in Gandan…  About the only place we did not go was the Flying Mountain, and that was only because he took pity on me---horses are not overly fond of heights.
+We hunted statues in Praczedt, drank moonlight on Year-Again Eve in the royal palace in Gandan…  About the only place we did not go was the Flying Mountain, and that was only because he took pity on me—horses are not overly fond of heights.

 And yes, I finally got to see the ocean.
 Wave after wave, with the gulls